RedPRL/sml-redprl/ENGINEERING_NOTES.md

 codebase that is incredibly mystifying to people who don't understand what it is.

+#### Strike a balance with modularity

+In JonPRL, everything was highly functorized; for instance, every module would take as input an implementation of ABTs.
+We never actually took advantage of this at all, and to be honest, it probably made a lot of stuff look more abstruse than it really was.
+In the end, we were basically replicating the work of the linker.

+I'm thinking that this time around, we may wish to have certain "pervasive" features like syntax exist globally.

 #### Adhere to a common whitespace & lexical style

 The whitespace and lexical style that I prefer is used in JonPRL and the ABT